Frequently Asked Questions

 We are housed in our own building, which has outstanding facilities.
 All full-time students within their normal program durations have newly-renovated office space in our building.
 The Department has modern physical geography labs and up-to-date computing facilities supported by experienced technical staff.
 The University Library is top-notch; through the Tri-Universities Group of Libraries, Guelph students also have full access to the libraries of Wilfrid Laurier University and the University of Waterloo.

 A list of current funded research opportunities is available on the web site.
 This is a starting point.
 Once you've identified some opportunities that seem interesting, contact the faculty members who are offering those opportunities.
 You can also inquire with faculty members about other opportunities they have available that are not identified in this list.
-A strategy for contacting communicating with faculty about research opportunities is outlined below (see "How can I improve the chances of getting an offer of admission?")
+A strategy for contacting communicating with faculty about research opportunities is outlined above (see "How can I improve the chances of getting an offer of admission?")

 Our general funding policy for full-time graduate students describes the funding that is provided to full-time Master’s and PhD students.
 If you receive an offer of admission, your specific guaranteed minimum funding package will be spelled-out in detail in writing.